protomaps/basemaps/styles/README.md

 npm run generate-styles https://example.com/your-tilejson-url.json
 ```

-Note that you have to replace the tilejson url with your own.
+Note that you have to replace the TileJSON URL with your own.

 This will create files in the `dist/styles/` folder like this:

 ```
 dist/
   styles/
-    black/
+    light/
       ar.json
       bg.json
       ...
-    contrast/
+    dark/
       ar.json
       bg.json
       ...